VladimirBabin/emotions-tracker-app/README.md

 is used for build automation.
 Additional technologies used are:
 - RabbitMQ as a message broker;
-- Consul for implementing gateway, service discovery, load balancing and externalized configuration patterns;
+- Consul for implementing service discovery, load balancing and externalized configuration;

 ### Frontend
 The frontend is created with React framework and includes libraries: